Prince

 Headless Chromium

-Google Chrome provides modern CSS and JavaScript support and a strong developer community.
-The most popular Headless Chrome libraries include Puppeteer, electron-pdf, and Athena.
-It's an excellent choice for simple PDFs or PDFs generated from complex JavaScript, but its web-centric focus makes it struggle with complex PDF functionality such as PDF-specific styling, floats, JavaScript, accessibility, etc. Chrome's memory usage may also increase your infrastructure cost and scalability requirements.
+Google Chrome provides modern CSS and JavaScript support.
+It's an excellent choice for simple documents or web pages created from complex JavaScript, but its focus on web pages makes Chrome struggle with complex documents with PDF-specific styling, floats, JavaScript, accessibility, etc. The resource usage of web browsers may increase infrastructure and scalability needs, especially when you need to convert multiple web pages quickly.

 Other APIs

 There are countless HTML-to-PDF API alternatives available on the internet.
-Most of them are significantly cheaper than DocRaptor, but that's because they're all based on Headless Chrome and generally managed by companies less focused on reliability and security.
+Most of these online tools are significantly cheaper than DocRaptor, but that's because they're all based on Headless Chrome and generally managed by companies less focused on reliability and security.
 These other APIs will struggle with complex PDFs.

-Weasyprint is the only major HTML-to-PDF library not based on a browser.
-While it lacks JavaScript and PDF form support, it does offer more PDF-focused functionality than Headless Chrome.
+WeasyPrint is the only major HTML-to-PDF library not based on a browser.
+While it lacks JavaScript support, it does offer more PDF-focused functionality than Headless Chrome.
 It still falls far behind Prince and DocRaptor's capabilities.

 wkhtmltopdf / PhantomJS

-Historically, wkhtmltopdf and PhantomJS were the primary open-source HTML-to-PDF libraries.
+Historically, wkhtmltopdf and PhantomJS were the primary open-source libraries to convert web pages into a Portable Document Format (PDF).
 Now, they're both deprecated, buggy, lacking support for modern CSS, have poor typography, and are a pain to install.
-Stick with the Headless Chrome-based libraries.
+Stick with the Headless Chrome-based libraries if you want to convert HTML files with a browser.

 We created DocRaptor because we weren’t satisfied with any of the alternatives.
-It is a terrific HTML-to-PDF API, and likely to be the most cost-effective solution for most PDF conversion projects when you consider the total project.
+It is a terrific HTML-to-PDF API, and likely to be the most cost-effective solution for most conversion projects when you consider the total project cost.